ylorant/launchpad-control/README.md

-# MidiStreamControl
+# MidiControl

-MidiStreamControl is an application allowing you to use a MIDI controller to control your stream.
+MidiStreamControl is an application allowing you to use a MIDI controller to control stuff.
 As of now it focuses on OBS functions, but other functions may be added in the future.
 It provides a GUI to allow you to set up your devices however you want.